 Q. Where can I park my boat or RV?

 A. In residential zoning classifications, boats, RV’s and utility trailers are required to be parked behind or beside the dwelling unit.
 They must be set back from the property lines at least five feet.
 For specific regulation contact the Zoning Office.

 Q. How can I rezone my property?

 A. Contact the Zoning Office and provide your tax parcel number.
 The Zoning Technician will verify your current zoning and future land use in order to inform you of your rezoning options.
-You may pick up a rezoning application form at our DeLand or Daytona offices.
-You may also download the Rezoning Application from our website.
+You may pick up a pre-application and a rezoning application form at our DeLand or Daytona offices.
+You may also download the Pre-Application Form or the Rezoning Application from our website.
 A pre-application meeting with a planner is the next step in the process.
 This meeting is at no cost to you and can be very helpful in the rezoning process.

 Q. I want to put a storage shed in my back yard.
 How close to the property line can it be placed?